Frequently Asked Questions

 If you are under 17, you may be able to receive orthodontic treatment on the NHS.
-For adults, we have a variety of flexible finance options available that OFFERING 0% finance, and can be split into monthly or quarterly payments.
+For adults, we have a variety of flexible finance options available offering 0% finance, and can be split into monthly, or quarterly, payments over 24 months.

+At our practice we prefer non-invasive treatment methods.
 Sometimes, removing teeth is required to achieve the best orthodontic result, particularly in the case of overcrowded teeth.
-However, orthodontic technology is advancing, so particularly with newer forms of braces such as Damon, tooth extractions are not always necessary.
+However, orthodontic technology is advancing, so particularly with newer forms of braces such as Damon,tooth extractions are not always necessary.

-Treatment time varies on the case and type of braces used.
+Treatment time varies from patient to patient and type of braces used.
 Treatment time for children is around 18 – 24 months.
 Adult treatment is on average approximately 16 – 18 months.

 Most patients will see their orthodontist every 8-10 weeks.
-However appointments are scheduled according to the patient’s needs, so can me more frequent if it is required.
+However appointments are scheduled according to the patient’s needs and the appliance used, so can be more or less frequent if it is required.

-Yes, it is important to continue to visit the dentist, as normal, while wearing braces, as they can help keep your teeth clean.
+Yes, it is important to continue to visit the your dentist every 6 months, as normal, while wearing braces.

 It is recommended that you brush your at least twice a day while wearing braces.
 And it may be advisable to gargle (with water) after meals, or snacks.
 You can find out more information about keeping your teeth clean on our oral hygiene page.